James Hope (Ireland): Later years

-Hope evaded the authorities attention in the ensuing repression by securing employment with a sympathetic friend from England in Belfast where he eventually benefitted from a political amnesty in 1806.
+Hope evaded the authorities' attention in the ensuing repression by securing employment with a sympathetic friend from England in Belfast where he eventually benefitted from a political amnesty in 1806.
 He continued to work as a weaver, wrote poetry and his memoirs.

 He also collaborated with Mary Ann McCracken, in assisting the historian R. R. Madden research his monumental The United Irishmen, their lives and times (1842-1860, 11 Vols.).
 Looking back on the United Irish struggle, he noted that on once "the people’s cause was finally lost, (at least in that struggle), ... [it] only remained for the enemy to attack the memory of the dead, and the characters of the living, and to slander all who had dared to resist their cruelty".

-In the 1840s, well into his seventies and despite his doubts about the nature of O'Connellism, Hope chaired a meeting of the Repeal Association seeking to reverse the 1800 Acts of Union and restore an independent Irish parliament.
+Hope had his doubts about Daniel O'Connell, not least his association with the laissez-faire liberalism of his English Whig allies -- Hope's own thinking increasingly paralleled the cooperative teaching of Robert Owen.
+But in the 1840s, well into his seventies, he chaired meetings of O'Connell's Repeal Association.
+This sought to reverse the 1800 Acts of Union and restore an independent Irish parliament.

+Death and commemoration

-Hope died in Brown Square, Belfast, in 1847 aged 83 and was buried, in the Mallusk cemetery, Newtownabbey.
-The headstone was raised by his friends, Henry Joy McCracken’s sister Mary Ann, and the Shankill Road United Irishman Isreal Milliken.
+Hope died at No 1 Lancaster Street, Belfast, in 1847 aged 83 and was buried, in the Mallusk cemetery, Newtownabbey.
+The headstone was raised by his friends, Henry Joy McCracken’s sister Mary Ann, and the Shankill Road United Irishman Israel Milliken.
 The historian Richard Robert Madden, who had encouraged Hope to write his memoirs, supplied the inscription:Sacred to the memory of James Hope ...
 One of nature's noblest works, an honest man. ...
 In the best era of his country's history a soldier in her cause, and in the worst of times, still faithful to it: ever true to himself and those that trusted in him.
 He remained to the last unchanged and unchangeable in his fidelity.
-Underneath is the outline of a large dog, which supposedly brought provisions to Hope and his comrades when they were hiding following the Battle of Antrim.
+Underneath is the outline of a large dog, which is said to have brought Hope and his comrades provisions when they were hiding following the Battle of Antrim.